solarbirdy/NorthshoreBikeMap/README.md

 * ADDED: T-033 Phase II in Newcastle, which completes the eastbound bike lane on May Creek Park Drive east from the roundabout.
 Westbound got a sharrow, but no lane.
 (MEGAMAP only)
 * CHANGED: The CKC closure-with-difficult-detours is extended at least through the end of May, and may (may!) go into June.
 Warning flag modified to note this.
 (Both maps)

+Coming in next release:

+* ADDED: Short extension of bike lane on eastbound 200th St. SW, connecting the lane to 48th Ave W. The westbound direction continues to be just a sharrow.
+(Both maps)

 Previous releases:

 Changes with 2.1.0 (April 17, 2026):